-What are the different types of grains?
+What are some different kinds of grains?

 There are many different types of great tasting and good for you grains.
 Add variety to your diet by trying some of the grains listed below.
 These grains can be added to stews and soups, served as a side dish, or eaten as a hot cereal.

 |Amaranth is a whole grain that looks like tiny yellow seeds.
-You can use it to make hot cereal or add it to a whole-grain baked good for extra crunch and fiber.|
+You can use it to make hot cereal or add it to whole-grain baked goods for extra crunch and fiber.|

 |Barley is a large, brown grain.
-You can find it in stores sold either as “pearled” or “unhulled.”
-Pearled barley is processed, while unhulled barley is a whole grain and has more vitamins, minerals, and fiber.
+You can find it in stores sold either as “pearled” or “hulled” (also called hulless).
+Hulled barley is a whole grain and has more vitamins, minerals, and fiber.
+Pearled barley is not a whole grain, because it is processed.
+However, it is still a healthier option compared to other types of refined, processed grains because it still contains fiber.
 Barley can be added to soups, stews, hot cereals, and casseroles.
 You can also try adding barley to salads or stuffing.|

 |Buckwheat is a reddish-brown plant seed, which can be eaten whole, cracked (broken), hulled (processed), or toasted.
 Kasha is made from buckwheat and can be used in pilafs, burgers, or in casseroles.|

 |Corn is a grain that grows on a cob with the kernels enclosed in a leafy husk.
 Corn can be eaten whole or ground into cornmeal, which can be made into foods such as bread or tortillas.
-Corn (unless it is “degerminated”) is a whole grain.
+Corn is a whole grain (unless the label says “degerminated”).
 Many people are surprised to learn that popcorn is a whole grain.|

 |Millet is a small, yellow, and bead-like whole grain.
 Millet has a mild, nutty flavor and can be eaten in salads, pilafs, or mixed with pasta.|

 |Quinoa (pronounced keen-wa) is a small, disk-shaped seed either yellow or red in color with a light flavor and texture.
-Quinoa is a great source of protein and can be cooked and used in salads, soups, stews, pilafs, and as a substitute for rice.|
+Quinoa is a great source of protein and can be cooked and used in salads, soups, stews, and pilafs.|

 |Rice comes in many different varieties and is popular world-wide.
-Brown rice is a whole grain and contains more vitamins and minerals than white rice, which has the outer part removed.
+Brown rice is a whole grain and contains more vitamins, minerals, and fiber than white rice, which has the outer part removed.
 When cooked, long-grain rice is fluffier while short-grain rice is stickier.|

 |Teff is a very small brown grain the size of a poppy seed which is native to Africa.
 It has a somewhat nutty mild flavor and is high in minerals such as iron.|

-|Wheat is a commonly eaten grain that comes is different forms.
+|Wheat is a commonly eaten grain that comes in different forms.
 Whole wheat kernels (such as bulgur and wheat berries) can be eaten on their own as a side dish or in a salad.
 Look for versions of these products that contain “whole wheat”.|